LA sheriff's sergeant killed answering burglary call

 Another deputy received injuries and was examined at a hospital but he wasn’t shot, authorities said.

-Owen was shot in the backyard at around 12:30 p.m. after he answered a report of a burglary in progress at an apartment building on West Avenue J-7.
+Owen was shot in the backyard at around 12:30 p.m. after he answered a report of a burglary in progress at an apartment building.

 Investigators said another deputy in front heard gunfire, ran around the building and found Owen wounded.